Biosecurity: Trusted Protection. Fast Detection.

 Proactive measures

-Veterinarians can detect and measure infection in 10 minutes using Stablelab, a hand-held diagnostic blood test that measures and quantifies serum amyloid A (SAA).
-SAA is a major, acute-phase protein produced by the liver that is a reliable biomarker for inflammation due to infection.1 The SAA levels quickly and significantly increase in response to an infection.
+Veterinarians can detect and measure infection in 10 minutes using Stablelab, a handheld diagnostic blood test that measures and quantifies SAA—a major acute-phase protein produced by the liver that’s a reliable biomarker for inflammation due to infection.1 SAA levels quickly and significantly increase in response to an infection.

-SAA has been shown to be 30 times more sensitive than a thermometer in identifying subclinical infection, before your horse even starts showing signs2, giving your vet a head start on treatment.
+SAA testing has been shown to be 30 times more sensitive than a thermometer in identifying subclinical infection, before your horse even starts showing signs—giving your vet a head start on treatment.2

 Knowing a horse is sick before registering a fever provides critical time to implement a plan of action for monitoring, isolating and ultimately treating infected horses faster.